-The process of getting married in the Philippines is quite complicated, with quite strict and lengthy laws to follow.
+The process of Marrying a Filipino is quite complicated, with quite strict and lengthy laws to follow.
 Please note requirements may differ for certain nationalities and the rules and regulations are constantly changing.
 The information was correct at the time of publication.

 Prepare your original birth certificates or copies certified by a lawyer or justice of the peace if you don’t have originals.
 You also need to show your full names, residence and citizenship of your parents or caregivers.

 If you are a foreign national, bring your passport and a certificate of legal capacity to contract marriage.